 In addition, free trade zones (freeport) with distribution and warehousing activities subject to separate taxation regimes are subject to distinct policies and their development within port zones or adjacent locations.
 Public authorities also develop policy and financial initiatives related to aspects of port investment and development plans.

-D. The Harbour Master
+D. The Harbor Master

-The Harbour Master is the principal person who typically exercises jurisdiction over the water area of a port or port approach.
+The Harbor Master is the principal person who typically exercises jurisdiction over the water area of a port or port approach.
 To exercise this jurisdiction, authority is conferred by national law, regulation, or rules, and these duties encompass a legal and operational responsibility for shipping movements to be carried out safely.

-From initial information provided by the ship on draft, length overall, and displacement, the Harbour Master will allocate a suitable berth and apply any restrictions necessary for the safe passage of that particular vessel.
+From initial information provided by the ship on draft, length overall, and displacement, the Harbor Master will allocate a suitable berth and apply any restrictions necessary for the safe passage of that particular vessel.
 Ships arriving at a port will typically contact the port control or vessel traffic management systems station to receive instructions on the plan for their arrival and stay in the port.
 This exchange usually involves confirmation of the time the pilot will board and the berth to which the vessel is proceeding.
-Harbour Masters use local knowledge to inform their decision-making regarding the manner and circumstances in which commercial vessels are permitted to enter and leave their ports.
+Harbor Masters use local knowledge to inform their decision-making regarding the manner and circumstances in which commercial vessels are permitted to enter and leave their ports.

-Geographical configurations of the port, prevailing weather conditions, port water depths, and the height and strength of the local tides are some of the factors that a Harbour Master considers while formulating an admission policy for commercial vessels wishing to enter and leave the port.
-Harbour Masters specify their entry requirements in great detail, including the safest approaches to a port, pilot boarding ground, and details of advance notifications to be given to the port before arrival.
+Geographical configurations of the port, prevailing weather conditions, port water depths, and the height and strength of the local tides are some of the factors that a Harbor Master considers while formulating an admission policy for commercial vessels wishing to enter and leave the port.
+Harbor Masters specify their entry requirements in great detail, including the safest approaches to a port, pilot boarding ground, and details of advance notifications to be given to the port before arrival.
 The arrival of a commercial vessel into a port is always a planned event, with notifications of arrival beginning before arrival.

 3. International Port Policies

 Policies decided by policy actors go well beyond the boundaries of a single country.
 Ports serve international maritime transportation and are embedded in global supply chains.
-Thus, ports share several similar concerns and challenges, and addressing them at a local scale can neither be effective nor distort competition.
-An indicative list of these concerns and challenges would include safety, security, labor issues, customs and operational standardization, and competition between actors involved.
+Thus, ports share several similar concerns and challenges, and addressing them at a local scale can be ineffective or distort competition.
+An indicative list of these concerns and challenges would include safety, security, labor issues, customs and operational standardization, and competition between the actors involved.
 International intergovernmental organizations (including United Nations (UN) agents) intervene, taking actions in these areas falling within their competence.
 Their regulatory decision and other initiatives are, or at least entail the potential to be, more effective than action taken at the national, regional, or local level.